adamhammond22/Neurolab_Scripts/README.md

 	If this is completed sucessfully, you should be able to simply run the program from here on out

-## Running excelformat.py

-How to run the program.

-### Windows:
+#### Running Program Manually:

+1 - Open Windows Command Prompt or Powershell

+	(By going to windows search bar and typing 'cmd' or 'pow', they should pop up)

-1 - Change Directory in the Command Prompt or Powershell to the unzipped 'Neurolab_Scripts-main' folder.
+2 - Change Directory in the Command Prompt or Powershell to the unzipped 'Neurolab_Scripts-main' folder.

 (By typing 'cd <path/to/folder>/Neurolab_Scripts-main') (Replace <path/to/folder> with actual filepath)
 (You know you're in the correct directory if you enter 'dir' and it prints the files inside the Neurolab_Scripts-main folder)

-2 - Run "python3 excelformat.py" in cmd prompt or powershell
+3 - Run "python3 excelformat.py" in cmd prompt or powershell

-Upon running, excelformat.py prompts user for  single .xlsx file with sheets "Raw" and "Setup".
-Formats said file to specificaion.
-Outputs to file ScriptOutput.xlsx

-## Using excelformat.py
+## Using the Program:

 How to run the program is indended to be used.